We welcome all visitors to UK Parliament and offer a range of facilities to help you during your visit.

 There are a wide variety of public transport options for getting to Parliament including bus, underground, train, taxi, car and river boat.

 Alternatively, please visit the Transport for London website.

-We have no public parking on site so if you choose to drive you can reserve a parking space in in the nearby Abingdon Car Park off Great College Street.
+We have no public parking on site so if you choose to drive you can reserve a parking space in nearby Abingdon Car Park off Great College Street.
 Reservations can be made in advance using the Q-Park online pre-booking facility.
-Alternatively, if you are a blue badge holder, there are limited blue badge parking bays situated slightly further away.
+Alternatively, for blue badge holders, there are limited blue badge parking bays situated slightly further away.

 To find out more about travelling to the Houses of Parliament, please watch Chapter 2 of the access film Getting Here.

-On arrival at the Houses of Parliament you will be directed to pass through an airport style security.
-Please note, that all our staff have undertaken disability awareness training.
+On arrival at the Houses of Parliament you will be directed to pass through airport style security searches.
+Please note that all our staff have undertaken disability awareness training.

 For any concerns you may have about security issues when visiting Parliament, please contact the Serjeant-at-Arms office via the main switchboard: 020 7219 3000.
 For Text phone: dial 18001 followed by 020 7219 3000.

 For more information about entering Parliament please watch Chapter 3 of the access film Getting In.

-Whatever your reason for visiting Parliament, wheelchairs may be borrowed on arrival but you will need to bring a personal assistant since we cannot provide an escort to accompany you throughout your visit.
+Whatever your reason for visiting Parliament, wheelchairs may be borrowed on arrival but you will need to bring a companion since we cannot provide a member of staff to accompany you throughout your visit.
 If you are attending a meeting or function by invitation then it is recommended that you contact your host ahead of your visit to discuss access requirements.

 For more information about getting around Parliament please see Chapter 4 of the access film Getting Around.

 Taking a Tour

 All tours are accessible for wheelchair users.
 Alternative routes and viewing points exist for visitors with large motorised wheelchairs.
 One stop (of 17) on the tour requires a slight detour before rejoining the main group.

 A limited number of wheelchairs are available.
 To book a wheelchair call 020 7219 4114, for Text phone dial 18001 followed by 020 7219 4114 or email Visitor Services.